hcde440/ice-2-LuffyWesley/README.md

 # HCDE-440-2.2-Adafruit-IO

 The code sends analog values to Adafruit IO froma photocell and digital values from a button.
+Here is the link to my Adafruit.io [dashboard](https://io.adafruit.com/LuffyWesley/dashboards/analog) that houses feeds for both button and photocell.

 ## Schematic
 ### Button